 Creative spaces directory: Northland region

 Creative spaces are community-based arts organisations and groups where people, often with limited access, can go to make art, participate in theatre, dance, music, film and creative writing.
-Find a creative space in Northland.
-If you would rather look at a national directory, visit the national creative spaces directory.
+Below is a list of creative spaces in Northland, or visit the national creative spaces directory.

 Email Kate Hiatt, Creative Spaces Advisor, Arts Access Aotearoa to update your entry or to include your creative space in this directory.